-- VM-exit interruption information (format given in Table 20-12).
+- VM-exit interruption information (format given in Table 20-13).
 The following items detail how this field is established for VM exits due to these events: - For an exception, bits 7:0 receive the exception vector (at most 31).
 For an NMI, bits 7:0 are set to 2.
 For an external interrupt, bits 7:0 receive the interrupt number. - Bits 10:8 are set to 0 (external interrupt), 2 (non-maskable interrupt), 3 (hardware exception), or 6 (software exception).
 Hardware exceptions comprise all exceptions except breakpoint exceptions (#BP; generated by INT3) and overflow exceptions (#OF; generated by INTO); these are software exceptions.
 Note that BOUND range exceeded exceptions (#BR; generated by BOUND) and invalid opcode exceptions (#UD) generated by UD2 are hardware exceptions. - Bit 11 is set to 1 if the VM exit is caused by a hardware exception that would have delivered an error code on the stack.
-If bit 11 is set to 1, the error code is placed in the VM-exit interruption error code (see below). - Bit 12 is undefined in any of the following cases: - If the VM exit occurs with the "NMI exiting" VM-execution control set to 1. - If the VM exit sets the valid bit in the IDT-vectoring information field (see Section 23.2.3).

-• If the VM exit is due to a double fault (the interruption type is hardware exception and the vector is 8).
+If bit 11 is set to 1, the error code is placed in the VM-exit interruption error code (see below). - Bit 12 is undefined in any of the following cases: - If the "NMI exiting" VM-execution control is 1 and the "virtual NMIs" VM-execution control is 0. - If the VM exit sets the valid bit in the IDT-vectoring information field (see Section 23.2.3). - If the VM exit is due to a double fault (the interruption type is hardware exception and the vector is 8).